 A bachelor’s degree is generally the minimum educational requirement for the majority of entry-level accounting positions.
 However, an associate degree program covers the foundational subjects of math and statistics, business law and ethics, accounting information systems, and management principles; and may prepare students for some junior roles in the field.

 Bachelor’s Degree in Accounting

-With a bachelor’s degree, graduates typically qualify for a variety of positions within the accounting sector, including accountant, financial manager, cost estimator, budget analyst, and government tax estimator/collector.
+With a bachelor’s degree, graduates typically qualify for a variety of positions within the accounting sector, including accountant, financial manager, cost estimator, budget analyst, and government revenue agent.
 At this degree level, students may select a concentration, such as financial analysis, accounting information systems, non-profit accounting, forensic accounting/fraud investigation, or tax accountancy.
 Here are some examples of coursework typically offered in a bachelor’s degree program:

 - Cost Accounting – how to oversee an organization’s costs and payment by examining budgets and job orders